jpavner13/TensentricInterview/README.md

             Has Worked?: 0
             =======================================================================================

 It will then show the distance vector.
-This is a 2D vector of the distance of each parking spot that should be occupied.
+This is a 2D vector of the distance of each parking spot that should be occupied from each puck.
 The rows are for each puck and the columns are for each parking spot.
 The vector is filled with the distance between the corrisponding puck and parking spot.

             Distance Vector (in mm):
             140.431 206.206 306.791 275.465 155.824 38.4838 109.731 186.657